Whitesnake: Greatest Hits and Restless Heart (1994–1997)

 The supporting tour for Restless Heart was billed as Whitesnake's farewell tour, as Coverdale wanted to explore other musical avenues.
 Pratt and Tuggle were replaced by Tony Franklin and Derek Hilland, respectively, while Steve Farris was recruited as a second guitarist.
 Before the start of the tour, Coverdale and Vandenberg played several acoustic shows in Europe and Japan.
 One of these shows was later released as the live album Starkers in Tokyo.
-The Restless Heart Farewell Tour began in September 1997, and ended in South America in December.
+The Last Hurrah tour began in September 1997 and ended in South America that December.
 After the band's disbandment, Coverdale resumed his solo career, releasing the album Into the Light in 2000.
 Vandenberg, meanwhile, began a second career as a painter in order to spend more time with his daughter, who was born in 1999.